 Male infertility is far easier to pinpoint than female infertility because it usually involves only a basic semen analysis.
 Most cases are tethered to compromised sperm function or production, and semen samples are tested for the concentration, motility and morphology of sperm, as well as the volume of ejaculation.

-It’s hard not to let a setback like infertility take a toll on you and your partner, however strong you are as a unit.
-Whether it’s you or him, it’s important to recognise that the hurdle ahead must be crossed by both of you together.
+It's hard not to let a setback like infertility take a toll on you and your partner, however strong you are as a unit.
+Whether it's you or him, it's important to recognise that the hurdle ahead must be crossed by both of you together.
 Guilt is a common feeling among men struggling with infertility, especially when they see their wife struggling to navigate the feelings that come with not being able to conceive.
-A woman, on her part, may battle anger and guilt, knowing that it’s not her partner’s fault, but feeling helpless at the situation nonetheless.
-This endless cycle of hopelessness can put strain on a relationship, especially when neither partner is able to articulate their emotions.
-During such a time, it’s important to be caring and sensitive towards your partner.
-Infertility is nobody’s fault and you shouldn’t feel like you’re a victim.
+A woman, on her part, may battle anger and guilt, knowing that it's not her partner's fault, but feeling helpless at the situation nonetheless.
+This endless cycle of hopelessness can put a strain on a relationship, especially when neither partner is able to articulate their emotions.
+During such a time, it's important to be caring and sensitive to your partner.
+Infertility is nobody's fault and you shouldn't feel like you're a victim.
 Pick a fertility centre that provides counselling.
 Also, a specialist who champions a tailored treatment plan for you can shorten the lead time to conception, so choose wisely.
 Sift through online reviews, schedule preliminary consultations and ultimately, go with your instincts.

-There are several treatments available for male infertility, from longer drawn procedures like intracytoplasmic sperm injection (ICSI) and in vitro fertilisation (IVF) to simpler ones like intrauterine insemination (IUI).
+There are several treatments available for male infertility, from long drawn procedures like intracytoplasmic sperm injection (ICSI) and in vitro fertilisation (IVF) to simpler ones like intrauterine insemination (IUI).
 Sometimes, hormone-stimulating drugs are also prescribed.
 The exact treatment suggested by your specialist will be in response to the diagnosis made.

 By staying in the know of what to expect when you see a specialist, you can prepare yourself and your partner about conversations and questions that might arise.
 Discuss them beforehand, confide in each other and have each other's back.
 The sooner you get to the problem, the sooner you can reach a solution.